 Verizon Fios has two key strengths: gigabit speeds and unlimited data use.
-They’re a perfect fit for heavy Internet users like techies, gamers, and remote workers who need the absolute best quality of service.
+They’re a perfect fit for heavy Internet users like techies, gamers, 4K video streamers, and remote workers who need the absolute best quality of service.

 XFINITY from Comcast: Recommended For Family Homes, Budget Shoppers & TV Fans